pniewiejski/learn-io-polling/README.md

 to refer to a different file) it does not affect the _file descriptor_ - _file description_
 reference.

-Keep in mind that many file descriptors can point to a single file description.
+Keep in mind that **many file descriptors can point to a single file description**.
 This is for instance when a file descriptor is duplicated using a `dup(2)` syscall.
 The duplicated file descriptor refers to the same open file description.
 As a consequence, both file descriptors will share the file's offset and status flags.
 The same behavior can be observed between two processes.
-A child process created with `fork(2)` will inherit duplicates of the parent's file descriptors. **This means that child's file descriptors will refer to the same file descriptions as patent's file descriptors.**
+A child process created with `fork(2)` will inherit duplicates of the parent's file descriptors.
-This is why sometimes we want to mark our file descriptors with `O_CLOEXEC` flag, so that file descriptors are closed once a forked process execs.
+**This means that child's file descriptors will refer to the same file descriptions as patent's file descriptors.** This is why sometimes we want to mark our file descriptors with `O_CLOEXEC` flag, so that file descriptors are closed once a forked process execs.

 Note that each time we call `open(2)` a new file description is created. **This means that there can be many file descriptions pointing to the same inode.**